 SNAPSHOT), the context name and optionally the last segment that has already been backed up will return a list of file names belonging to segments that haven't been backed up yet, but which are now safe to backup by simply copying them.

 For Axon SE, the [server] is the single Axon Server SE node while in the case of Axon EE, the [server] could be any node that is a PRIMARY member node for the context that needs to be backed up.

-In addition, you may choose to backup the current segment file that is being written to.
-These are files with name larger than the last name returned in the filenames from the backup endpoint.
+In addition, you may choose to back up the current segment file that is being written to.
+These are files with names larger than the last entry returned to the filenames from the backup endpoint.
 It is important to overwrite this file with subsequent backups, because no guarantees can be given about the completeness of this file.
 This means the filename of this file should not be used to construct the "lastSegmentBackedUp" in subsequent requests to the backup endpoint.